RakhithJK/PHPMailer-wiki/Troubleshooting.md

 * Use `isSendmail()` and set the path to the sendmail binary in PHPMailer (`$mail->Sendmail = '/usr/sbin/sendmail';`).
 * Use `isSMTP()` and send directly using SMTP.

+If you also see the message `More than one "from" person`, it's likely that your php.ini's `sendmail_path` property already contains a `-f` parameter, and so your code is trying to add a second envelope sender, which is not allowed.

 # Addressing
 It's important that you use valid email addresses.
 Every place that PHPMailer accepts an email address property, it expects an RFC821-format address, **not** an RFC822 one, for example `user@example.com`, **not** `Joe User <user@example.com>`.
 All the functions that accept an email address, like `addAddress` will return a boolean `true` if the address was accepted.
 Domain names containing non-ascii chars like `café.com` will use IDN 'punycode' format, which can't be evaluated properly until you ask PHPMailer to `send()`, so errors relating to them will appear later than for regular addresses.